p-DG cyclotomic nilHecke algebras: A categorification of quantum sl(2) at prime roots of unity

 \begin{thm} The derived embedding $\mc{J}$ categorifies the embedding of $\dot{u}_{\mathbb{O}_p}$ into the BLM form $\dot{U}_{\mathbb{O}_p}$ for quantum $\mathfrak{sl}_2$. \end{thm} \begin{proof} See \cite{EQ2}. \end{proof}

-Without the presence of $\dif$, the Sto\v{s}i\'{c} formula in \cite{KLMS} gives rise to a direct sum decomposition of $1$-morphism $\mc{E}^{(a)}\mc{F}^{(b)}\1_m$ for various $a,b\in \N$ and $m\in \Z$.
+In the absence of $\dif$, the Sto\v{s}i\'{c} formula in \cite{KLMS} gives rise to a direct sum decomposition of $1$-morphism $\mc{E}^{(a)}\mc{F}^{(b)}\1_m$ for various $a,b\in \N$ and $m\in \Z$.
 In the $p$-DG setting, the direct sum decomposition is replaced by a fantastic filtration on the corresponding $1$-morphisms.